<aside>

 1. Check if your meetings fit into at least one of the categories; if not, can it be async?

-2. Check that the meetings you’re in are up to PAR; if not, challenge healthily next time.
+2. Check that the meetings you’re in are up to PAR; if not, challenge directly next time.

 What are (good) meetings good for?